aswinmohanme/blog/priv/content/posts/2023/06-02-phoenix-context-design.md

 What about the `get_profile_of_user(user)` function.
 Now that is tricky.
 Does it belong in the Users or Profiles functioh.
 The function should belong to the context which manipulates the schema.
 Since this function returns the `profile` it should go in the `Profiles` context.
 But then it violates the other rule that you cannot have two Secondary Contexts calling around schemas.
 So rewrite the function as `get_profile_of_user(user_id)`.
 Only pass ids or the primary struct of in the Secondary Context.

+### Teritiary Contexts
+Now let's bring up teritiary contexts.
+Sometimes you to code functions that need to touch two contexts.
+That's when we use Teritiary contexts.
+Use `UserPitches` to house functions that affect both the user and pitches together.
+That is where you can house the `list_pitches(user)` where user the user struct.
+You are only allowed to contact functions from secondary contexts from here.

 ### Higher Order Business Functions
 What about higher order business functions.
 Now these are functions that achieve a lot and touch a lot of different contexts.
 To organise them I create Jobs to be done contexts.
 Let's say that I have an order that needs to be fulfilled.
 I create a `CreateOrderJob` context.
 The context will only have one function, `run/1` that needs all the information that is required.
-If the data comes from a form that needs to be backed up by the
+If the data comes from a form that needs to be backed up by the struct, you can use the `embed_struct` directive as well.

+- Use `run` function to run the fucntion
+- Use `changeset` to write the changeset as well.

 ### References
  - [A Proposal for Some New Rules for Phoenix Contexts](https://devonestes.com/a-proposal-for-context-rules)